quangnd159/dangquang.xyz/content/p/highlights.md

 "In the complex world, the notion of 'cause' itself is suspect; it is either nearly impossible to detect or not really defined—another reason to ignore newspapers, with their constant supply of causes for things." —_Nassim Nicholas Taleb, Antifragile_

 ![](/images/snowman-with-dad.png)

+"I saw no cause for their unhappiness, but I was deeply affected by it.
+If such lovely creatures were miserable, it was less strange that I, an imperfect and solitary being, should be wretched.
+Yet why were these gentle beings unhappy?
+They possessed a delightful house (for such it was in my eyes) and every luxury; they had a fire to warm them when chill and delicious viands when hungry; they were dressed in excellent clothes; and, still more, they enjoyed one another's company and speech, interchanging each day looks of affection and kindness.
+What did their tears imply?" —_Mary Wollstonecraft Shelley, Frankenstein_